MickeyLLG/UVAGaze/README.md

 ## Citation

-If you find this work or code is helpful in your research, please cite:
+If this work or code is helpful in your research, please cite:

 ```latex
 @inproceedings{liu2024uvagaze,